platformsh/platformsh-docs/src/overview/build-deploy.md

-# How it works

-## Building and deploying applications
+# Building and deploying applications

 Every time you push to a live branch (a git branch with an active environment attached to it) or activate an [environment](administration/web/environments.md) for a branch, there are two main processes that happen: *Build* and *Deploy*.